tailsdotcom/kollie-forked-mirror/README.md

 Kollie is designed to be compatible with https://github.com/caas-team/GoKubeDownscaler .
 One of the Post Build Substitutions provided to the Kustomization resource by default is an uptime window, which can be fed into the namespace annotation required by that controller.
 When an environment is created it will always have an uptime window until 7pm that day (UTC).
 It is possible to extend this window from the web interface for that environment if the test environment is needed by the user/developer for longer (or on another subsequent day).

 There is also the concept of a lease_exclusion_window for environments you want to run all the time, during a specific window.
 If an environment name is specified in the `KOLLIE_LEASE_EXCLUSION_LIST` environment variable then the uptime window will always be configured as the hardcoded (for now) value of `Mon-Fri 07:00-19:00 Europe/London`.

+## Contributing

+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details of how to set up a local development environment and how to contribute to the project.